AIBendereL/AIBendereL.github.io/_posts/2023-05-04-image_retrieval_cnn.md

 ### Setup

 The dataset contains 1000 images of 100 species of animals, each species has 10 images.
-For the target image, I picked (for easy demonstration) 3 images of each random species on the internet.
+For the target image, I picked (for easy demonstration) 3 images of each random species on Google.

 **According to our system**, the result is the top 10 images of the dataset which are the most similar to the target image.
 The order is as follow: